bootchk/solarRadioFirefly/nrf52/readme.md

 nrf_assert.h     ??? why copied

+sdk_config.h is needed when Softdevice and modules are used (e.g. nrf_drv_clock)

+OLD
+-

+TODO eliminate other files above, except for two startup files

+nrf_drv_clock is used to coordinate clock access with Softdevice.
+Now it comes from libNRFDrivers

 components/libraries/util/app_error.c
 " app_error_weak.c
      When multiprotocol and BLE softdevice are used, need these (Also need app_error_weak unless we define our own app_error_fault_handler)

-nrf_drv_clock is used to coordinate clock access with Softdevice

-sdk_config.h is needed when Softdevice and modules are used (e.g. nrf_drv_clock)